The quality of everything we generate must be measured against one criterion:

 Does it solve the customer’s communication challenge?
 Does it represent the client appropriately?
 If so, our personal pride in craftsmanship, our individual aesthetic sensibilities, and our chance to win awards are insignificant considerations.

 Doing what is best for the ultimate customer (often the public) in every case will guide our decision making.
-We will not participate in any program which does not serve the greater good.
 Every assertion we make will be true, not deceptive in any way.
-We are obligated to be true to ourselves.

 Honesty is the only policy.
-Client confidentiality is sacred.
+Client confidentiality is paramount.
 Mutual respect and trust are prerequisites to fruitful work relationships.

 If you take care of the customer, the finances will take care of themselves. —F.A.
 Putnam, Markem Corp.
 Founder